Last Updated on May 19, 2021 by

 A guy refers to an older male–someone who has stopped being a boy (a child) and isn’t yet considered as an adult man; whereas a man would typically refer to any human being eighteen years old or over.
 The word guy for some reason also seems more neutral than the word man when used generically so it could refer to any human being regardless of gender.
 A man could also refer to a male in particular, and the word “guy” is more often used when referring to both genders (male or female).
 The word “guy” can even be considered offensive by some people as it can imply someone who lacks intelligence or maturity–someone not worth respect.

-Male: Male means something that belongs exclusively with males while the word “man” is more generic.
+Male: Male means something that belongs exclusively to males while the word “man” is more generic.

 Guy: A guy can refer to any male or female, but the context usually reveals which it refers to.
-Guys also implies a lack of intelligence or maturity–someone not worth respect.
+Guys also imply a lack of intelligence or maturity–someone not worth respect.

 Male-specific terminology: There are many words in English for what we think about as sex-specific terms such as manhood, masculinity, machismo etc., although these all still imply some relationship to the male sex.